bigcommerce/dev-docs/docs/msf/msf-api-changes.md

 Redirects are associated with a particular Site.
 Any Redirects that were created previously have been assigned to the default Site (which has an id of `1000` on each store).

 A new V3 Redirects API has been exposed to service multi-storefront use cases, while also providing several of the usual efficiency benefits of V3 APIs over their V2 equivalents.
-This new V3 Redirects API has `site_id` as a required paramter.
+This new V3 Redirects API has `site_id` as a required parameter.

 If your application reads Redirects-related data, be sure to filter by the appropriate `site_id` when dealing with a particular Site.
 Similarly, when writing in new Redirects, be sure to provide the correct `site_id`.